Series Index - Setting Up in the Real World

 Values in excess of 5e9 UOR, that’s 5,000,000,000 in old money, are a warning.

-Having established that we should model close to the Design File Centre we then have two methods to locate projects in the real world
+Having established that we should model close to the Design File Centre we recommend using Geo-coordination via Global Coordinate Systems (GCS) to locate projects in the real world, discussed in Setting Up in the Real World – GeoReferencing Update.

 Sometimes confused with the Design File Centre, the Global Origin is a point that can be relabelled.